 - The Designated Liaison Person (DLP) is Alice Keogh (Principal)

-- The Deputy Designated Liaison Person (Deputy DLP) is Sinéad Doyle (Acting Deputy Principal)
+- The Deputy Designated Liaison Person (Deputy DLP) is Sinéad Doyle (Deputy Principal)

 The school will: